ammar-elmesaly/dvld-app/README.md

 npm run dist:client
 ```

-The client build also runs `electron-builder` to package the desktop app.
+The client build also runs `electron-builder` to package the desktop app (using `npm run dist:client`).

 ## Top-Level Scripts (Root package.json)